 This might sound like a hard thing for many to do, but take a break from social media.
 Car accident claims and social media do not mix well.

 What is the big deal with posting to social media after an accident?
 Remember, insurance companies will try all sorts of tactics to avoid paying you the money you deserve after you get hurt in an accident.

 One of those tactics is to monitor your social media feed, follow you and your family or friends, and gather intel on you and your life.
 In doing so, they aim to find pictures or posts that make it look like you’re not as badly hurt as you claim and to use them against you to reduce or deny your claim.

-Posting to social media can hurt your chances of getting the money you need after a Houston car accident.
+Posting to social media can hurt your chances of getting the money you need after an auto accident.
 It is best to take a break from social media and make sure you protect your legal interests.

 Since starting his firm in 1999, Stewart J. Guss has had the honor of representing clients from all over the world, helping them recover from even the most catastrophic injuries.